D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 1400013b0    }
 ```

-The function is very simple, although it looks more scary on the first glance.
-It only takes a string as input and calculates an xor with `0x2f` on every character.
+The function is actually very simple, although it looks more scary on the first glance.
+It takes a string as input and calculates an xor with `0x2f` on every character.
 The *scary* bit is doing the same thing, except on 32 byte blocks.
-A simplyfied* implementation would look like this:
+A simplified* implementation would look like this:

 ```c
 int DeobfuscateString(const char* value, char* buffer)